 You will need the following parts:

-- A Porter 5 modified with a vertical 5 way IDC connector instead of the horizontal one [we can do this for you].
+- A Porter 5 or 10 modified with a vertical 5 way IDC connector instead of the horizontal one [we have a version available with this already done].

 - A Magura twistgrip throttle or other potentiometer arrangement [please note we have not yet managed to re-use the original PDQ hall throttle]